 This might sound far-fetched, but it happens more often than you might think!
 If there is a sudden increase in the amount of water in the ground, the pressure from the water can literally force the septic tank up and out of the ground.
 This can be pretty catastrophic for the entire drainage system, as the pipe leading to the tank is often sheared off when it pops out of the ground.
 This ultimately means that the waste from your property spills straight out of the pipe and creates a huge headache as well as a huge mess!

 Here are some photos of typical damage to septic tanks:

 The short answer is that it depends on what the damage is.
-It also depends on how much of a long term solution you're looking for.
+It also depends on how much of a long-term solution you're looking for.
 Often, a repair can be a bit of a `patch up', and it can be difficult to guarantee how long it will last for.

-Just to complicate things further, sometimes the damage that has been done to a septic tank can have a knock on effect for any soakaway system or drainage field it connects to.
+Just to complicate things further, sometimes the damage that has been caused to a septic tank can have a knock-on effect for any soakaway system or drainage field it connects to.
 This is because a septic tank works by separating the waste that goes into it into three layers or zones.
 The liquid separated layer is the only one which should leave the tank and into the soakaway system.
 If the tank is damaged, it can mean that a lot of ground water is able to get into it.
 This effectively churns everything up inside the tank, and all the wrong kind of waste (the lumpier stuff) gets allowed out into the soakaway system.
 This in turn blocks the soakaway system, which can stop it working permanently.